PH authorities search for clues on casino gunman’s identity

 “The evidence at this stage points to the actions of an emotionally disturbed person who was apparently engaged in criminal actions.”

+The video also showed him breaking into a secure room where chips and money were being kept, and apparently intent on stealing what he could.

+The footage was shown at a briefing by Resorts World security officers, who said it appeared the gunman may have set alight the rooms as diversion so he could escape.

-However Manila Oscar Albayalde told Agence France-Presse on Saturday they did not know who the gunman was.
+However Manila police chief Oscar Albayalde said on Saturday they had not identified the gunman.

-“None yet,” Albayalde said in a text message when asked about any leads on the identity of the gunman.
+“We are doing everything we can to identify this person and ensure the safety of our countrymen,” he said on government radio.

 Albayalde also added to a bewildering array of contradictory messages from authorities in the initial stages of the investigation by saying police now believed the gunman had arrived at the casino in a taxi.

-“We have the taxi driver (who dropped off the gunman) already,” Albayalde said, without elaborating.

-But Albayalde and other police chiefs said repeatedly throughout Friday that recorded security footage showed the gunman drove to casino and parked his vehicle in the complex’s car park.
+Albayalde and other police chiefs said repeatedly throughout Friday that recorded security footage showed the gunman drove to the casino and parked his vehicle in the complex’s car park.

-“The CCTV (footage) shows that he parked his car, took out his gun and directly went inside Resorts World,” Albayalde said on Friday.

 Confusion